 - Musicians and Scientists – Why are so many people involved in both music and science?
 I’m on a mission to find out.

-- the Node – My day job is managing a community site for developmental biologists around the world.
+- the Node – From 2010 to 2013 I managed a community site for developmental biologists around the world.
 The site is used by equal numbers of postdocs, PhD students, and lab heads.